September 28th, 2020

 I am forever grateful to have the support of so many people from across the US and around the world.
 I want to thank everyone who believed in my work from the early days, especially Nicholas Reich, his group at UMass Amherst, and the scientists at the CDC.
 I also want to thank all the scientists, researchers, and everyone else with whom I’ve had the pleasure of interacting with online; at a time where in-person contact has been limited, these interactions have been tremendously helpful.
 I feel honored to be able to contribute to the scientific community in improving our understanding of the disease.
 This was certainly not something that I, a data scientist with no background in infectious diseases, expected just a year ago.
 I haven’t always been right, but I’m thankful to be part of a community that is constantly helping me learn.

 I am currently working on a piece that outlines the things I have learned over the past six months.
-I hope to post it here in the next week or two.
+I hope to post it here over the next few weeks.
 Stay tuned!

 I still don’t know what the future holds.
 I am always open to new challenges and projects, especially those involving the use of data-oriented modeling to tackle public health problems.
 If you have any suggestions or ideas, please don’t hesitate to reach out to me using the contact button below.
 I would love to get in touch.